qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 Menu Bar
 ========

-The Menu bar provides access to various QGIS functions using a standard hierarchical menu.
-The Menus, their options, associated icons and keyboard shortcuts are outlined below.
-These keyboard shortcuts are the default settings, but they can be reconfigured using the :guilabel:`Keyboard Shortcuts` via the :menuselection:`Settings -->` menu.
+The Menu bar provides access to QGIS functions using standard hierarchical menus.
+The Menus, their options, associated icons and keyboard shortcuts are described below.
+The keyboard shortcuts can be reconfigured (:menuselection:`Settings --> Keyboard Shortcuts`).

-Most Menu options have a corresponding tool and vice-versa.
+Most menu options have a corresponding tool and vice-versa.
 However, the Menus are not organized exactly like the toolbars.
 The locations of menu options in the toolbars are indicated below in the table.
 Plugins may add new options to Menus.
 For more information about tools and toolbars, see :ref:`label_toolbars`.

-.. note:: QGIS is a cross-platform application - while the same tools are available on all platforms, they may be placed in different menus on different operating systems.
-The lists below show the most common locations including known variations.
+.. note:: QGIS is a cross-platform application.
+Tools are generally available on all platforms, but they may be placed in different menus, depending on the operating systems.
+   The lists below show the most common locations, including known variations.

 .. index:: Project

 Project
 -------

-The :menuselection:`Project` menu provides access and exit points of the :ref:`project file <sec_projects>`.
-It provides you with tools to:
+The :menuselection:`Project` menu provides access and exit points for :ref:`project files <sec_projects>`.
+It provides tools to:

-* Create a :guilabel:`New` file from scratch or using another project file as a template (see :ref:`Project files options <projectfiles_options>` for template configuration)
+* Create a :guilabel:`New` project file from scratch or use another project file as a template (see
+  :ref:`Project files options <projectfiles_options>` for template
+  configuration)
-* :guilabel:`Open...` a project file from either a file browser or PostgreSQL database
+* :guilabel:`Open...` a project from a file, a GeoPackage or a PostgreSQL database
 * :guilabel:`Close` a project or revert it to its last saved state
-* :guilabel:`Save` a project in :file:`.qgs` or :file:`.qgz` file format, either as a file or within a PostgreSQL database
+* :guilabel:`Save` a project in :file:`.qgs` or :file:`.qgz` file
+  format, either as a file or within a GeoPackage or PostgreSQL database
 * Export the map canvas to different formats or use a :ref:`print layout <label_printlayout>` for more complex output
-* Set the project properties and the snapping options when editing layers.
+* Set project properties and snapping options for geometry editing.

 .. list-table::
    :header-rows: 1